School of Business, Economics and Communication

-Financial System (CUFS), Student information System (SIS-PLUS), Human Resource System (HRS), Fund Raising and Alumni (FUNDAL) and Office Automation (OA) applications.
-A host of front-end web enabled interfaces interacts with these legacy systems to provide on-line e-service facility to the community (students, faculty, staff and administration).
+Financial System (CUFS), Student Information System (SIS-PLUS), Human Resource System (HRS), Fund Raising and Alumni (FUNDAL) and Office Automation (OA) applications.

 The UNS is considered to be the first point of contact for the AUC community for any network access needs, queries and problems, local or remote.